Smith-AP-CS-A-18-19/homework-5-dostegeo/README.md

 ## Feedback
 Failed to compile
-See my notes in te java file to see where it fails...
+See my notes in the java file to see where it fails...
-0/10
+00/10